swtt-pch/Forkify-Project/README.md

 # forkify Project

-Recipe application with custom recipe uploads
+Recipe application with custom recipe uploads;

+You can see the project on live accessing: https://forkify-swtt-pch.netlify.app